New to Train Sims?

 Do I need an Internet connection?

 Strictly speaking, no, although we’d strongly recommend it.
+For starters without an internet connection you would not be able to visit this website or read this information!
 Otherwise you'll miss out on being able to access all the news, information and software on the many train simulation websites, where you can also interact with fellow enthusiasts on forums.
 Fast broadband is preferable, as it provides an easy way to download add-ons.

 What’s the difference between downloads and boxed products?